Since Monday, 22nd November 2021 Austria is back in a full lockdown.

 On the surface it makes sense: the infections are on an all-time high and keeping Unis open would look strange to many people.
 However, the fact that many Unis sent their students into distance learning even before the official anouncement of the full lockdown and for a longer period than the full lockdown, and even given the fact that the minister of education has not made it mandatory, and worst of all that the students sheepishly accept it without any uprising has led me to the following insights and conclusions:

 The student generation is too busy with other topics that they think matter but that don’t.
-This has the consequence that they simply don’t realise how much they get f***** by the (education) system and the people in power: students of today have spent half or more of their studies in distance learning, many of them will graduate with a substantial amount of debt from student loans, they will have to go through unpaid internships, accept low salaries and worst of all they won’t be able to afford reasonable housing despite the effort and time they put into their education!
-The sad thing is that the students are played by the system which appeals to them by offering them support in the topics which the students think matter but which ultimately don’t, so students basically ally up with the system which in the end just f***s them over.
+This has the consequence that they simply don’t realise how the (education) system and the people in power winds them up: students of today have spent half or more of their studies in distance learning, many of them will graduate with a substantial amount of debt from student loans, they will have to go through unpaid internships, accept low salaries and worst of all they won’t be able to afford reasonable housing despite the effort and time they put into their education!
+The sad thing is that the students are played by the system which appeals to them by offering them support in the topics which the students think matter but which ultimately don’t making the students ally up with the system which then betrays them.

 Students have no lobby, so it is easy to sacrifice them.
 The pupils have a big lobby: their parents who need to work, which is the sole reason why schools are still open.
 But Students don’t have a powerful lobby.
 Yes, there is the Student Union but they are too busy with topics that don’t matter, which the education administration uses as a tool to control them.